Buffalo Chicken Wings Air Fryer

 The 1950s Chicken Wings

+Eventually, in the 1950s, Chicken Wings began to spread in a number of locales routinely but slowly.
 Grocery stores gradually caught on and eventually started selling Wings separately.
-And they were very cheap so the lower income families focused on cooking them in all sorts of ways.
+Also, wings were still very cheap so the lower income families focused on cooking them in all sorts of ways.

 The 1990s Buffalo Wings goes nationwide